Mininet-Optical/mininet-optical/README.md

-This enables end-to-end emulation of a software-defined network that includes optical network elements such as ROADMs, optical transceivers, fiber spans, and EDFAs, packet SDN elements such as OpenFlow switches and Ethernet links, as well as SDN controllers to manage both packet and optical network elements.
+This enables end-to-end emulation of a software-defined network that includes optical network elements such as ROADMs, optical transceivers, fiber spans, and EDFAs, packet SDN elements such as OpenFlow switches and Ethernet links, and SDN controllers to manage both packet and optical network elements.